Critical Comparison: InterPrivate II Acquisition (NYSE:IPVA) versus HyreCar (NASDAQ:HYRE)

 |N/A

-This table compares HyreCar and InterPrivate II Acquisition’s revenue, earnings per share (EPS) and valuation.
+This table compares InterPrivate II Acquisition and HyreCar’s top-line revenue, earnings per share and valuation.

 |Gross Revenue